timmywil/panzoom/README.md

 Panzoom.defaults = {
   // Should always be non-empty
   // Used to bind jQuery events without collisions
-  // A guid is not added here as different instantiations/versions of panzoom
+  // A guid is not added here as different instantiations/versions of Panzoom
   // on the same element is not supported.
   eventNamespace: ".panzoom",